Photo by UK Ministry of Defence

 Downloads & Resources

 The following downloads are intended for participants who have already attended the tutorial.
 These materials were last updated on 5 February 2015.

 - PowerPoint Presentation: As shown at the beginning of the workshop, containing an overview of the theoretical background.
 PCB technology and materials, component packages (through-hole vs. surface-mount), PCB design software, component selection & placement, routing techniques, manufacturing considerations.

-- ZIP file containing: tips on building/soldering the Alarm Module circuit, list of components, DipTrace schematic & PCB design files, gerber files, project ideas using the Alarm Module.
+- Reference materials (ZIP) containing: tips on building/soldering the Alarm Module circuit, list of components, DipTrace schematic & PCB design files, gerber files, project ideas using the Alarm Module.

 - Dave Jones's PCB Design Tutorial (PDF, external link): a detailed document that discusses basic PCB design techniques and "good practices" in depth.

 - Time: Wednesday, 4 February 2015, 6:00 PM to 9:30 PM